 Are there any age restrictions to be a volunteer in Greece?

-In order to join as a Greece turtle conservation volunteer, you need to be at least 17 on the program start date.
+In order to join as a Greece turtle conservation volunteer, you need to be at least 18 on the program start date.
 Typically in Greece we find 80% of PMGY volunteers are aged between 18-22 years old.

 When should I apply to be a Greece turtle conservation volunteer?

 For the majority of our programs, you can apply at any time.
 However, we advise that you apply as soon as possible to ensure we have availability on the program.
 This is since some of our programs only have limited capacity, meaning that spaces get filled very quickly.
 Therefore, it is particularly important that you apply in good time if you’re looking to travel between our peak period of June and August.
 This is because spaces can fill up very quickly during this period.
 Furthermore, please only apply if you are 100% committed to joining the program.
 You need to apply online by locating the “Apply Now” button on the individual project page.
 This will guide you through our online Application Process.

 Indeed, once you have applied and confirmed your place on the program, it may be possible to change your start dates and this will not incur a fee.
 However, please note that this will be subject to availability and any changes should be made at least 60 days prior to your start date.

 What duration would you recommend to volunteering for?